 The Whitehall police responded to these and other calls recently.

-· A report of an abandoned vehicle brought police to Reliable Auto, 967 Sumner Ave.
+· A report of a reckless driver brought police to South Second Street.

-· Officers responded to a report of an unknown person in the 5100 block of Front Street.
+· Officers responded to a disturbance in the 3000 block of North Third Avenue.

-· Police were called to the 400 block of Virginia Avenue to investigate a report of a verbal argument between a man and woman.
+· Officers were called to the 100 block of Johnson Court to investigate a report of harassment.

 · Police responded to a domestic call in the 2300 block of North First Avenue.